Research

 What blocks it: classify and tag every memory entry by the trust level of its source.
 Documents the user wrote get one tag.
 Documents written by counterparties get another.
 Memory entries from web pages get a third.
 The retrieval layer enforces "only retrieve memory of trust-level X for tool-call Y" — and the agent never gets to see untrusted memory in the same context window as a privileged tool call.

-The pattern across all nine: the most severe issues exploit the agent's defining capabilities (skills, memory, replay), not its implementation bugs.
+The pattern across all four classes: the most severe issues exploit the agent's defining capabilities (skills, memory, multi-provider, MCP), not its implementation bugs.
 You cannot patch your way to a secure persistent agent.
 You have to architect for hostile data.

 Why standard endpoint security misses this#